 My second CD, entitled Archaos, another solo effort like the first one, was released on August 9, 2013.
 The CD release show was at the Rainbow Bistro, featuring once again Jonesey and Friends.

-Jonesey and Friends is a collective, a flexible group of musicians, who get together in various configurations for specific projects initiated by Jonesey.
-Sometimes a five man combo, sometimes up to 10 members or more on stage, it has included Michel Cloutier on drums, Gib Rozon, Mark Bolton, Henry Blaszczak, Jim Devlin, and Ivan Matte on guitar, Ivan Matte, Myk Hewitt and Allen Gilbert on bass, Al Short, Peter Brown and Rob Alexander on keyboards, Nic Levert-Cui on sax, Ben James on trumpet and Al Rozon on blues harp.
+For these early shows, it included combinations of Michel Cloutier on drums, Gib Rozon, Mark Bolton, Henry Blaszczak, Jim Devlin, and Ivan Matte on guitar, Ivan Matte, Myk Hewitt and Allen Gilbert on bass, Al Short, Peter Brown and Rob Alexander on keyboards, Nic Levert-Cui on sax, Ben James on trumpet and Al Rozon on blues harp.

 In addition to the two CD release parties, they performed with me in shows at Greenfields Pub, the Rainbow Bistro, the Elmdale House, the Legion in Constance Bay and the Centrepointe Royal Oak.

-In November 2013, I organized a show to mark the 50th Anniversary of the release of the Beatles' Beatlemania LP in November 1963.
-Henry Blaszczak, Michel Cloutier, Myk Hewitt and Ivan Matte played this show with me, plus new member Jim Devlin We played this show to a packed house at the Rainbow Bistro on November 25, 2013.
+In November 2013, I organized a show to mark the 50th Anniversary of the release of the Beatles' Beatlemania LP.
+Henry Blaszczak, Michel Cloutier, Myk Hewitt and Ivan Matte played this show with me, plus new member Jim Devlin.
+We played this show to a packed house at the Rainbow Bistro on November 25, 2013.

 We continued performing Beatles concerts under the name Jonesey and the GreyTones afterwards, starting with the 50th Anniversary show for Twist and Shout in January 2014.
 Aaron Reid joined the band in August 2014 for the Hard Days Night show, and this formed the stable core of the band for the next several 50th anniversary shows, with Michel Cloutier on drums, Myk Hewitt on bass, Aaron Reid on guitar, keyboard and vocals (and sometimes subbing for Michel on drums), Jim Devlin on guitar and vocals and Jonesey on guitar, keyboards and vocals, with Gib Rozon helping out on guitar for the Long Tall Sally, Beatles 65 and Rubber Soul shows.